peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

 This proposal makes the code more complex.
 Specifically and unfortunately, it may incur complications from the implementation of rfc20.
 This proposal can also make the difficulty changes less intuitive, which could drive away miners.
+On the other hand, it should prevent the boom and bust cycles that could be currently driving miners away.

 ## Alternatives

-We could simply change nInterval to adjust the slope of the equation.

-        int64_t nInterval = params.nTargetTimespan / (2 * nTargetSpacing);

-nTargetTimespan from which nInterval is derived represents a week on average in Peercoin v0.1 and this would tune it down to 3.5 days.
+We could decrease nInterval by a factor of 2 or 4, making the effective TargetTimespan a couple of days rather than a week.
+This would be simpler algorithmically, but would include many of the same 'if' statements.

-We could hypothetically do this with any fraction or target interval of stabilization.
+We could hypothetically do this with any factor or target interval of stabilization.
 However, this is just a simple linear tuning knob and will never capture the asymmetric behavior of a pow boom and bust cycle.
 Still, tightening this parameter instead of the detailed proposal is a possibility that should be considered post-rfc20.

 ## Unresolved questions?

+Is it better to define nInterval within the if (fProofofStake) loop, after the check for version 0.9, rather than making a separate if statement?